JustinShenk/fer/README.md

 ```bash
 $ pip install tensorflow-gpu\>=1.7.0
 ```
-To extract videos that includes sound, ffmpeg moviepy package must be installed with pip:
+To extract videos that includes sound, ffmpeg and moviepy packages must be installed with pip:

 ```bash
 $ pip install ffmpeg moviepy